US inflation still stubbornly high despite August slowdown

 The breadth of the price increases dashed hopes, at least for now, that core inflation would moderate.
 Economists tend to track core prices for a clearer read on where inflation is headed.

-Stock prices sank and bond yields jumped on the worse-than-expected core figures, with many investors fearful that the Fed will tighten credit even more vigorously in its drive to curb inflation.
-The Dow Jones industrial average tumbled 900 points in mid-day trading.
+Stock prices plunged, with the S&P 500 index suffering its worst day June 2020 — a loss of more than 4% — and bond yields jumped on the worse-than-expected core figures.
+Many investors are now fearful that the Fed will tighten credit even more vigorously in its drive to curb inflation.
+Chair Jerome Powell is expected to announce another big increase in the Fed’s key rate next week, which will lead to higher costs for consumer and business loans.

 “This was a disappointing report,” said Laura Rosner-Warburton, senior economist at MacroPolicy Perspectives.
 “It raises the risk of higher interest rates and a hard landing for the economy.”